Ethan-Lea/yadongli-ustc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 😄 About Me
+I am an incoming Ph.D. student in the [Department of Electrical & Computer Engineering](https://www.ece.uw.edu/) at the [University of Washington](https://www.washington.edu/).
+I am a group member of the [Networking and Emerging Wireless Technologies (NEWT) Lab](https://newtlab.ece.uw.edu/), advised by Prof. [Akshay Gadre](https://www.akshaygadre.com/).

-I am a third-year MSc student at the University of Science and Technology of China (USTC).
-I am also a group member of USTC [Intelligent Perception Lab](https://ustc-ip-lab.github.io/), advised by [Prof. Qibin Sun](https://scholar.google.com/citations?hl=en&user=bPLvsSAAAAAJ) and [Prof. Yan Chen](https://scholar.google.com/citations?hl=en-EN&user=MVOCn1AAAAAJ).
-My research interests include wireless sensing and ubiquitous computing, focusing on developing human-centric sensing systems with cost-effective and privacy-preserving mobile devices.
+Previously, I was a group member of the USTC [Intelligent Perception (IP) Lab](https://ustc-ip-lab.github.io/), advised by [Prof. Qibin Sun](https://scholar.google.com/citations?hl=en&user=bPLvsSAAAAAJ) and [Prof. Yan Chen](https://scholar.google.com/citations?hl=en-EN&user=MVOCn1AAAAAJ), where I focused on developing human-centric sensing systems with wireless devices.

-The goal of my research is to **enhance the sensing robustness** (e.g., cross-domain gesture and position sensing, sensing under human and device interference) and **augment the sensing resolution** (e.g., near-field SAR imaging, radar point cloud generation), which is crucial for achieving a comprehensive perception of the physical and digital world with millions of wireless devices.

 # 📢 News
 - *2024.04*: &nbsp;🎉🎉 One paper got accepted by IJCAI 2024 and one paper got accepted by IEEE TMC.
-- *2024.03*: &nbsp;🎉🎉 I will start my Ph.D. studies in the [Department of Electrical & Computer Engineering](https://www.ece.uw.edu/) at the [University of Washington](https://www.washington.edu/) from Fall 2024.
 - *2023.12*: &nbsp;🎉🎉 One paper got accepted by IEEE TMC and four papers got accepted by IEEE ICASSP.
-- *2023.11*: &nbsp;🎉🎉 One paper got accepted by [Communications Engineering](https://www.nature.com/commseng/) from the Nature Portfolio.
+- *2023.11*: &nbsp;🎉🎉 One paper about handheld mmWave imaging got accepted by [Communications Engineering](https://www.nature.com/commseng/).
 - *2023.10*: &nbsp;🎉🎉 One paper got accepted by ACM UbiComp.
 - *2023.10*: &nbsp;🎉🎉 We have released the largest [indoor mmWave radar point cloud dataset](https://github.com/ruixv/RadarEyes) and the corresponding code.
 - *2023.09*: &nbsp;🎉🎉 MCD-Gesture dataset has been downloaded by researchers from over 50 universities worldwide.